PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

   output rather than blindly permuting the existing output metadata.
 The plan captures and revalidates every tensor/operator, constant, input/output slot, metadata update, and removal before its first write.
+- Terminal Squeeze axes are remapped by semantic label.
+Each squeezed static and dynamic dimension must equal one, and the surviving semantic axis order must match between the original NCHW and converted NHWC paths.
+A spatial- only squeeze that would reorder a public rank-three output is rejected.
+- Non-scalar terminal-chain constants are allowed only before Squeeze and use the common grouped rank-four planner.
+Post-Squeeze binary operations must use scalar constants.
+Public intermediates, a nonterminal graph output, a second Squeeze, or any output consumer rejects the complete plan.
 - The exporter remains the ordered orchestration owner; match/guard/rewrite decisions move to `pytorch_fast_precanonicalize_policy.py` one coherent family at a time.